The 22 Best Things To Do in Chicago

 Tips: Day pass gives you lockers with built-in locks and showers.
 Take the escalator or elevators all the way up to find this gym.

-Address: 108 N State St Fl 4, Chicago, IL 60602
+Address: 108 N State St Fl 4, Chicago, IL 60602 (The Loop)

 Website | Yelp

-Cloud Gate (the Bean) / Millennium Park
+18. Take selfies at Cloud Gate (the Bean)

 Cloud Gate (bean sculpture) in Millennium Park